 The inflation target was expected to be achieved in a sustainable manner by the middle of 2019.
 In the Council's assessment, maintaining the base rate and the loose monetary conditions at both the short and long ends for an extended period was necessary to achieve the inflation target in a sustainable manner.
-The Council would closely monitor developments in monetary conditions and would ensure the persistence of loose monetary conditions over a prolonged period by using the extended set of monetary policy instruments.
+In line with the Council's forward guidance, the current set of instruments contributed efficiently to the maintenance of the loose monetary conditions over a prolonged period and to an improvement in financial stability.
+The Council would closely monitor developments in monetary conditions and would ensure the persistence of loose monetary conditions over a prolonged period by using the current set of monetary policy instruments.